Open Source Internships: Applicant Guide

 If you're applying via Outreachy, remember to record your contribution via the Outreachy website!
 You can record contributions even if you have not yet received feedback on them or if they have not been merged – our mentors are busy so we can be slow to provide feedback.

 Your final application is very important to us.
 This is what we will use to determine how well you understand the project and how likely you are to successfully complete it.
 As part of the application, you should take the project description and flesh it out into a more detailed project plan and implementation timeline.
-The project descriptions are all fairly short and some of them include multiple paths for the project so we expect you to do a lot of work here to turn those into a feasible plan for a complete project that you can ship during your internship, with a detailed timeline of what you plan to do every week.
+The project descriptions are all fairly short and some of them include multiple paths for the project.
+So, we expect you to do a lot of work here to turn those into a feasible plan and timeline for a complete project that you can ship during your internship.

 This is not something you should be working on in isolation.
 We expect you to have a lot of questions for the mentors along the way as you try and understand the project, come up with ideas, evaluate feasibility, etc. We also expect you to come up with a first draft and get feedback from mentors before you submit the final application on the program's official site.